Essential AI Logo

 Our Approach: Measuring Reflection During Pre‑Training

-To test for reflection, we created a set of adversarial datasets across a variety of domains, including math, code, and logical reasoning.
-Each dataset contains misleading or incorrect "chains-of-thought"—reasoning steps that were somewhat plausible but led to the wrong answer.
+To test for reflection, we created a set of adversarial datasets across math, code, and logical reasoning.
+Each dataset contains misleading or incorrect “chains‑of‑thought”— reasoning steps that were plausible but led to the wrong answer.

 We tested whether models could navigate past the misleading reasoning and arrive at the correct answer.
 In doing so, we studied two distinct forms of reflection:

-Situational reflection: when a model overcomes incorrect prior reasoning from another source, such as a different model.
+• Situational reflection: overcoming incorrect prior reasoning from another source (e.g., a different model).

-Self-reflection: when it corrects its own previous reasoning.
+• Self‑reflection: correcting the model’s own previous reasoning.

-To encourage this behavior in the models, we used the phrase "Wait," as a simple trigger—analogously to a person realizing something's off and pausing to rethink.
+To encourage this behavior, we used the single word “Wait,” as a simple trigger— analogous to a person realizing something’s off and pausing to rethink.

 What We Found